0mlml/junction2023/README.md

-# Ballcancer 2023
+# Miltiplier Frenzy

 In the world of online gambling games, simplicity often leads to the most addictive and engaging experiences.
-"Multiplier Mayhem" is a testament to this philosophy, offering a straightforward yet exhilarating gaming experience.
+"Multiplier Frenzy" is a testament to this philosophy, offering a straightforward yet exhilarating gaming experience.
 This game combines the thrill of chance with strategic decision-making, all wrapped up in a minimalist, user-friendly interface.

 # Game Concept

-"Multiplier Mayhem" is a game of risk and reward, where players place a wager and then navigate through a series of random tiles, each holding hidden multipliers or traps.
+"Multiplier Frenzy" is a game of risk and reward, where players place a wager and then navigate through a series of random tiles, each holding hidden multipliers or traps.
 The goal is to accumulate as high a multiplier as possible without hitting a negative value, which ends the game.

 # Gameplay Mechanics

 Initial Wager: Players start by placing their wager.
 This amount is the baseline for their potential winnings.

 ![](./static/img/balls1.png)